yuweiwan/TextMaster/README.md

 - Extract meta data of scientific literature from savedrecs files of Web of Science
 - Automated opinion extraction and classification for scientific literature in materials science and related fields.

 Thanks for your attention.
 This is the source code (demo version) of our Nature Energy submission "Opinion Mining and Deep Learning Methods for Maximising Discoverability of Energy Materials".
+We will develop a more packaged api version of this project later.

 Set up (Experimental environment)